An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: The Brownian bridge as a physics-informed prior

-The MAP estimate may be identified through the Onsager-Machlup functional~\cite{durr1978onsager,fujita1982onsager}.
+To identify the MAP estimate of the posterior, we follow the work laid out in~\cite{dashti2013map}.
+The MAP estimate is identified through the Onsager-Machlup functional~\cite{durr1978onsager,fujita1982onsager}.
 This is the functional $I: H_k \to \mathbb{R}$ such that

-where $B(u_i;\delta)$ is the open ball in $L^2(\Omega)$ centered at $u_i$ with radius $\delta$.
+where $B(u_i;\varepsilon)$ is the open ball in $L^2(\Omega)$ centered at $u_i$ with radius $\varepsilon$.
 For fixed $u_1$, any function $u_2$ which minimizes the Onsager-Machlup functional can be taken as the MAP estimate.
 For our specific problem, the Onsager-Machlup functional is

-as show in~\cite[Theorem 3.2]{dashti2013map}.
+as shown in~\cite[Theorem 3.2]{dashti2013map}.
 So, any MAP estimate of $\mu^y$ will live in the Cameron-Martin space (which is also $H_k$) of $\mu_0$.
 Further, if $\Phi$ is linear in $u$ this MAP estimate is unique.

-Equation~\ref{eqn:OMfunc} is a natural candidate to build the physics-informed loss function for a general measurement operator.
-Adjusting the notation a bit to match a loss function, the MAP estimate of the Gaussian measure solves the problem
+Equation~\ref{eqn:OMfunc} is a natural candidate to build the variational problem for a general measurement operator.
+Adjusting the notation a bit to match the form of the linear case, the MAP estimate of the Gaussian measure solves the problem

 which follows from Proposition~\ref{prop:pinnsloss}.
-If the data are collected according to eq.~(\ref{eqn:data}), then it is easy to verify that eq.~(\ref{eqn:nonlinpinn}) reduces to the original physics-informed loss function.
+If the data are collected according to eq.~(\ref{eqn:data}), then it is easy to verify that eq.~(\ref{eqn:nonlinpinn}) reduces to the original variational problem.